Short URL for this page:

 The amiability of his disposition rendered it an easy matter, particularly in the earlier part of his official career, for the designing to impose upon him.
 Without guile himself, he did not suspect it in others.
 Thus, under some surroundings, his virtues might become the source of his unhappiness; and there is no doubt but that he was caused many bitter moments by the machinations of some who, until experience had taught him otherwise, he did not suspect of attempts to deceive him.
 In one conspicuous instance, happening in his young official life, the cup of bitter disappointment at man's perfidy was held to his lips until drained to the dregs.
 But conscientious rectitude soared in triumph over intrigue, and it was his glorious triumph p71 and vindication that both his Department Commander and the General of the Army sustained him, while those who would have injured him, and who by assailing innocence attempted to cover up their own malevolence, were hurled with ignominy from their fancied seat of intrenched power.

-Those acquainted with General Indicates a West Point graduate and gives his Class.William T. Sherman know that he was not over liberal in bestowing praise, or extending congratulations.
+Those acquainted with General Indicates a West Point graduate, Class of 1840: a link to his biographical entry in Cullum's Register.William T. Sherman know that he was not over liberal in bestowing praise, or extending congratulations.
 Yet when Lieutenant Floyd was appointed Captain and Assistant Quartermaster, the General wrote him a handsome letter, felicitating him, and by many good expressions evidenced the happiness of the veteran Commander at the distinction thus conferred upon the modest subaltern and honest man.

 The writer of this notice lived for four years in Company C, Battalion of West Point Cadets, with his departed friend.
 He there learned to know Cadet Floyd's moral worth, and the simple grandureº of his soul — which in kindness went out to all the world.
 As he lived, so he died, loving and beloved by all.
 Were the writer to recall the happiest moments passed at our revered Alma Mater, he would select those during "release from quarters," in the Sixth Division of Barracks, when in the company of some of his class-mates, youthful passtimesº banished cares, and song, story and unrestrained mirth obliterated for the time all thought of the oppressive labors of the day.
 At that epoch of our lives moments of great happiness, in any true sense of the word, were not many.
 Exactions of unrelenting duties left little time for lighter things.
 Yet memories of those that were enjoyed are still recalled with great, peculiar, and almost indescribable pleasure.
 At such times Cadet Floyd usually formed one of the party.
 In him the spirit of camaraderie found full expression, while his jovial manner, merry laugh, and amusing tales of life in Indiana, insured him always a hearty welcome.
 Of that collection of congenial, youthful spirits, several have passed into that undiscovered country, from whose bourne no traveller returns — some on the field of battle, perchance far from friends, and others amidst more peaceful surroundings.
 Some of those remaining p72 have joined the walks of civil life, while most of them — true to their first love — support, in arms, their country's flag, while all, thank God, have died or lived with honor!